RusseII/travel/README.md

+# Info
+I would like to find a place to live longer term.

-# What do I want?
+## What do I want?

 Things that are important to me in priority order with priority ranking.
 10s are non negotiable, anything lower I could compromise with, but would rather not.
 * to live somewhere that I can do everything needed in my daily life without interacting with cars.
 (10)